 History of the Riegersburg

-The famous designated Field field Marshal Raimund, count of Montecuccoli the Styrian landmark far away in the Land projecting Riegersburg.
+The famous designated Feldherr Feldmarschall Raimondo Graf von Montecuccoli the Styrian landmark far away in the Land projecting Riegersburg.

 Numerous archaeological finds testify to a settlement of the castle hill already 6,000 years ago due to its special protective location.